-Veriscope Productions is run by Steven Johnson, a director, producer and writer with over fifteen years experience in independent film, television and Internet content production.
+Veriscope Productions is run by Steven Johnson, a director, producer and writer with over twenty years experience in independent film, television and Internet content production.

 Veriscope's focus is on creating provocative and informative documentaries and independent films, with a specialization in investigative stories about political and environmental issues.